siriusastrebe/syc/README.md

 By its nature, verifiers are avaiable only on the server side, and will trigger only on changes from the client.

 When a client makes a change to the object, verifiers will be called *before* the change happens.
 For multiple verifiers, all must return true to accept the change.
 If accepted the change is applied, then watchers will be called.
 If any return false, the verifier drops the change, watchers will not be called, and the offending client is re-synced.

+`changes` has the following properties available to it:

+    changes.variable  // The variable whose property was modified. changes.property  // The modified property's name.
+    changes.change    // A simulation of the proposed change.
+Can be modified within the verifier. changes.oldValue  // What was previously held in `change.variable[change.property]`. changes.type      // Any one of `add`, `update` or `delete`. changes.local     // True if the change originated locally. changes.remote    // True if the change was received from elsewhere.

 Verifiers have a property `changes.change` which is not available to watchers.
 It is a simulation of what will be placed within `variable[property]` if the change is accepted.